About color chords

 - From the category list pop-up menu, select a palette containing the base color.

 - From the palette, -click the base color swatch and then select a chord type from the Create Color Chord flyout menu.

 To create a color chord using the Color panel:

 - (Optional) On the Swatches panel, click Panel Preferences and choose an 'Add Palette' option.

 - Do one of the following:

-- Select page content with the colour you wish to work with.
-Remember to select the appropriate colour selector on the Colour or Swatches panel.
+- Select page content containing the base color.
+Remember to select the appropriate color selector on the Color or Swatches panel.

-- On the Colour panel, click the Panel Preferences menu and select a chord type from the Add Chord to Swatch pop-up menu.
+- On the Color panel, click the Panel Preferences menu and select a chord type from the Add Chord to Swatch pop-up menu.